sara-19992/Mastering-JavaScript-in-20-Days/Day13.md

 2. undeclared means never been created.
 3. uninitialized means have a variable never be initialized (not allow to touch these variable).

+NaN not a number (invalid number)

+so we use isNaN to check if not anumbr

+NaN with any operation, output always NaN

+NaN its only value that is not equal to itself (not have identity property)